 The project, run by Drake Music, works with disabled young people at Belvue School in Ealing.
-It's one of nine Exchanging Notes projects across the country, which are collaborations between schools and community music organisations.
+It's one of seven Exchanging Notes projects taking place across the country - part of a Youth Music programme supporting collaborations between schools and community music organisations.

 Young people take the lead in Youth Music projects.
 They’re given opportunities to choose what and how they want to learn.
 Many go on to mentor other children, or to train as project leaders themselves.